Lincoln Memorial: Statue

 Lying between the north and south chambers of the open-air Memorial is the central hall, which contains the large solitary figure of Abraham Lincoln sitting in contemplation.
-Its sculptor, Daniel Chester French, supervised the six Piccirilli brothers (Ferruccio, Attilio, Furio, Masaniello, Orazio, and Getulio) in its construction, and it took four years to complete.
+Its sculptor, Daniel Chester French, supervised the six Piccirilli brothers (Ferruccio, Attilio, Furio, Masaniello, Orazio, and Getulio) through the four years of its creation.

 The 175 ST statue, carved from Georgia white marble, was shipped in 28 pieces.
 Originally intended to be only 10 ft tall, the sculpture was enlarged to 19 ft from head to foot considering it would look small within the extensive interior space.
 If Lincoln were depicted standing, he would be 28 ft tall.

 The widest span of the statue corresponds to its height, and it rests upon an oblong pedestal of Tennessee marble 10 ft high, 16 ft wide, and 17 ft deep.
-Directly beneath this lies a platform of Tennessee marble about 34.5 ft long, 28 ft wide, and 6.5 in high.
-Lincoln's arms rest on representations of Roman fasces, a subtle touch that associates the statue with the Augustan (and imperial) theme (obelisk and funerary monuments) of the Washington Mall.
+Beneath the pedestal lies a platform of Tennessee marble about 34.5 ft long, 28 ft wide, and 6.5 in high.
+Lincoln's arms rest on representations of Roman fasces.
 The statue is discreetly bordered by two pilasters, one on each side.
 Between these pilasters, and above Lincoln's head, is engraved an epitaph of Lincoln by Royal Cortissoz.
-It is important to note that regardless of the aforementioned design intent of the "Roman" fasces, the fasces are features of Etruscan political institutions that were adopted by the Romans, and according to Silius Italicus, these fasce originate from the city of Vetulonia, Italy.